 Certain types of educational assistance are excludable from Federal wages, State wages, and from Social Security (OASDI) and Medicare wages.
-For educational assistance that is non-taxable, agencies can use pay event TUITN - Non Taxable Tuition Reimbursement.
-For taxable educational assistance, the pay event is TUITX-Taxable Tuition Reimbursement.

-2021 Federal Tax Status
+2022 Federal Tax Status

 Federal legislation under IRC §127 provides for a \$5,250 annual exclusion from taxable wages for educational assistance for non-job-related undergraduate courses and for graduate courses which are not job-related.
 Employers must include amounts over \$5,250 in wages.